5 Hassle-Free Solutions to Transfer Photos from iPhone to New iPhone

 Step 1: First to create a backup of Photos using iCloud

-From Home screen of iPhone, go to Settings > iCloud > Photos menu.
-Then turn on the “iCloud Photo Library” and “Upload to my photo stream” toggles.
-In this way, photos in your iPhone will be uploaded to iCloud.
+From the Home screen of the iPhone, go to Settings > iCloud > Photos menu.
+Then turn on the “iCloud Photo Library” and “Upload to my photostream” toggles.
+In this way, photos on your iPhone will be uploaded to iCloud.

-Step 2: Start up your new iPhone.
-Then go to "Setup your iPhone Page" > "Restore from iCloud Backup", and log in to the iCloud account using Apple ID/password (the same ones you used on old iPhone).
+Step 2: Startup your new iPhone.
+Then go to "Setup your iPhone Page" > "Restore from iCloud Backup", and log in to the iCloud account using Apple ID/password (the same ones you used on the old iPhone).
 This will sync your old iPhone data (like photos/pictures) to the new iPhone.

-Not familiar with new iPhone setup and iCloud restore?
+Not familiar with the new iPhone setup and iCloud restore?
 See the following video.

 Once you are done with the new iPhone setup and iCloud restore, in most cases, photos in the old iPhone can get synced to the new iPhone over iCloud.

 Solution V: AirDrop photos from iPhone to iPhone

 Let us now talk about an inbuilt transfer feature of Apple iOS device: AirDrop.
 This service also offers a wireless option to transfer photos from iPhone to iPhone 11 or iPhone 11 Pro (Max).

 Keep in mind: The Wi-Fi and Bluetooth connections should be active on both old and new iPhones to Airdrop photos from one iPhone to another.

 Note: When transferring just a few photos from iPhone to iPhone, you will be surprised to see that AirDrop is pretty fast and simple.
 But AirDrop is widely considered as the last option when one needs to transfer dozens of or all photos from the source iPhone.
 In this case, many users recommend Solution I instead.

 Here are the required steps to successfully transfer photos from old iPhone to new iPhone (like iPhone XS/XR/8):